Did you pass the UP College Admission Test (UPCAT) 2020? If yes, congratulations because you will soon become a true

-The University of the Philippines (UP) has confirmed that the results of the UPCAT held last October 2019 have been released TODAY, May 30, 2020!
+The University of the Philippines (UP) has confirmed that the results of the UPCAT held last October 2019 have been released on May 30, 2020!
 This means you can now check the much-awaited UPCAT results for students of the incoming academic year 2020-2021.